kubernetes/website/content/en/blog/_posts/2024-04-05-diy-create-your-own-cloud-with-kubernetes-part-2/index.md

 ### Services Network

 In addition to the CNI plugin, Kubernetes also has a services network, which is primarily needed for service discovery.
-Contrary to traditional virtual machines, Kubernetes originally designed to run pods with a random address.
+Contrary to traditional virtual machines, Kubernetes is originally designed to run pods with a random address.
 And the services network provides a convenient abstraction (stable IP addresses and DNS names) that will always direct traffic to the correct pod.
 The same approach is also commonly used with virtual machines in clouds despite the fact that their IPs are usually static.